covscript/covscript/docs/SDK.md

 // ... use f freely while ctx is alive ...
 ```

-This contract is uniform across functions, lambdas, structures and module
-namespaces.
-(No other language runtime guarantees an escaped value outlives its
-defining realm either; Covariant Script simply makes the requirement explicit.)
+Keep the context alive whenever an escaped object needs to execute script code.
+Self-contained value data can remain usable independently as described above.

 ### 2. `current_process` and threading

-`cs::current_process` is a `thread_local process_context*`, `nullptr` unless a
+`cs::current_process` is a `current_process_ref` backed by thread-local storage;
-run is active on this thread.
+it converts to `process_context*` and is `nullptr` unless a run is active on the
+thread.
 It is installed by two RAII guards:

 + `cs::process_run_scope(ctx)` — installs `ctx`'s process for the scope.
 Nested
   scopes on the **same** process are transparent; a **different** active process